Tonia Antoniazzi

-Antonia Louise Antoniazzi (born 5 October 1971) is a Welsh Labour Party politician.
-She was elected as the Member of Parliament (MP) for Gower at the 2017 general election.
+Antonia Louise Antoniazzi (born 5 October 1971) is a Welsh Labour Party politician who has been the Member of Parliament (MP) for Gower since 2017.

-Early life
+Early life and career

-Antoniazzi was born and raised in Llanelli by a Welsh mother and a Welsh–Italian father.
+Antonia Antoniazzi was born on 5 October 1971 in Llanelli by a Welsh mother and a Welsh–Italian father.
 She attended St John Lloyd Catholic Comprehensive School and Gorseinon College.
-After studying French and Italian at Exeter University, she gained a Postgraduate Certificate in Education (PGCE) from Cardiff University.
+After studying French and Italian at University of Exeter, she gained a Postgraduate Certificate in Education (PGCE) from Cardiff University.

-She has been head of languages at Bryngwyn Comprehensive School in Llanelli.
+Antoniazzi was head of languages at Bryngwyn Comprehensive School in Llanelli.
 She won nine caps as a prop forward for the Wales women's national rugby union team.

 Parliamentary career

-Antoniazzi contested the regional seat of Mid and West Wales in the 2016 National Assembly for Wales election.
-She then stood for parliament at the 2017 general election for the Gower constituency, which was held at the time by the Conservative's Byron Davies with a 27-vote majority, making it the UK's most marginal seat.
-She was successful, turning the seat Labour by gaining a 3,269 majority.
-On her election, she stated that she intended to be a strong constituency MP, and that "Gower is and always will be my first priority".

-Antoniazzi delivered her maiden speech on 29 June 2017.
+At the snap 2017 general election, Antoniazzi was elected as MP for Gower with 49.9% of the vote and a majority of 3,269.
+She delivered her maiden speech on 29 June 2017.
 In her speech she outlined how Italian immigration had shaped cafe culture in Wales and the UK.

-Antoniazzi is Chair of the All Party Parliamentary Groups on Medical Cannabis under Prescription and on Cancer.
+Antoniazzi is chair of the All Party Parliamentary Groups on Medical Cannabis under Prescription and on Cancer.

 In June 2019, Antoniazzi urged ministers to allow the use of medical cannabis by "all who need it", citing the case of 12-year-old Billy Caldwell whose epilepsy was alleviated through use of the drug.

-Also in June 2019, Antoniazzi securing a debate in parliament about the health risks of electromagnetic fields, particularly 5G technology, in which she asked the government to commit to ensuring that Public Health England informed the public that all radio frequency signals are a possible human carcinogen.
+Also in June 2019, Antoniazzi secured a debate in parliament about the health risks of electromagnetic fields, particularly 5G technology, in which she asked the government to commit to ensuring that Public Health England informed the public that all radio frequency signals are a possible human carcinogen.
 She was subsequently accused in The Guardian of spreading "junk science".

-In the 2019 General Election, Antoniazzi was returned as the MP for Gower with a smaller majority.
-In the subsequent Labour leadership election, Antoniazzi nominated Jess Phillips.
+At the 2019 general election, Antoniazzi was re-elected as MP for Gower with a decreased vote share of 45.4% and a decreased majority of 1,837.

+In the 2020 Labour leadership election, Antoniazzi nominated Jess Phillips.

+At the 2024 general election, Antoniazzi was again re-elected, with a decreased vote share of 43.4% and an increased majority of 11,567.
+She was elected unopposed as the chair of the Northern Ireland Affairs Select Committee on 9 September 2024.

+Antoniazzi is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.
+An amendment in Antoniazzi's name aiming to de-criminalise a woman's action to bring about the abortion of her own unborn child has been incorporated into the Crime and Policing Bill currently (September 2025) being considered in parliament.